SomeoneInParticular/CART/README.md

 ...
 ```

+Once you have created an appropriate cohort file for your task, you can select it by:

-To select a cohort CSV, click the `...` button next to the file browser labelled "Cohort File" in the Cart module
+1. Selecting the `...` button next to the file browser labelled "Cohort File"
+2. Navigating to the cohort file in the resulting pop-up
+3. Selecting it, and clicking "Choose" to confirm your choice.

 > [!NOTE]
-> File resources in a cohort can be absolute OR relative; the root path for relative files can be selected via the [Data Path](#data-path)..
+> File resources in a cohort can be absolute OR relative; for the latter, the root path is treated as the path you selected as the [Data Path](#data-selection) during initial CART setup.

-### Data Path

-This is a path to the root directory for resources your cohort require.
-Any files within the cohort file will treat the path designated here as their "root".

-To select a Data path, click the `...` button next to the file browser labelled "Data Path" in the Cart module.

-### Task
+### Running the Task

-A Task designates what you want to do for each case in the cohort.
-By default, CART provides a number of pre-provided tasks for you to use:

-* **[Multi-Contrast Segmentation](./CART/CARTLib/examples/MultiContrastSegmentation/README.md)**: General purpose segmentation review and correction tool.
-Simply specify a "primary" segmentation you want to review, and CART will load it into view for you to review, correct, or replace entirely.
-* **[Registration Review](CART/CARTLib/examples/RegistrationReview/README.md)**: Based on a set of volumes and corresponding segmentations, mark each case as properly registered or not.

-In the future, you will also be able to register arbitrary tasks, either coded by you or downloaded from other developers.

-To select a Task, choose it from the "Task" dropdown.

-### Starting CART

 Once you have selected all the parameters prior, click "Confirm" to begin!
+How CART proceeds past this point depends on the task you selected; see their respective documentation for details.

 ## For Developers: